2.2 L 4 cylinder electronic control system

 • The knock sensor (KS)

-• The throttle position (TP) sensor
+• The throttle position sensor (TPS)

-• The engine coolant temperature (ECT) sensor
+• The engine coolant temperature sensor (ECT)

 • The camshaft position (CMP) sensor

-• The manifold absolute pressure (MAP) sensor
+• The manifold absolute pressure sensor (MAP)

-• The idle air control (IAC) motor
+• The Idle air control motor (IAC)

-• The control module controlled EVAP canister purge valve
+• The EVAP purge solenoid

 • The electronic transmission controls